By-elections to the 8th Russian State Duma: Overview

-10 September 2023
+8–10 September 2023

 Simferopol

 On 3 September 2022, Deputy Alexey Chernyak of Simferopol constituency asked for his resignation from the State Duma to focus on work in Crimea.
 The request was approved on 13 September, however, the by-election was scheduled for next single election day, 10 September 2023, 372 days after the resignation.
+On 10 September 2023, Simferopol City Council member Yury Nesterenko won the by-election.